Treaty of Waitangi

 This is a digital storytelling programme on Te Ara that explores the Treaty of Waitangi | Te Tiriti o Waitangi settlements and their impact.
 It is a mix of articles, videos, and pictures.
 The website can be viewed in English or Te reo Māori.

-Go to What are the Treaty Settlements? to find out what they are.
+Go to Treaty settlement stories to find out what they are.

 This is the official website of the Waitangi Tribunal.
-There is lots of information here about how the Tribunal works and how it interacts with the Treaty of Waitangi.
+There is information here about how the Tribunal works and how it interacts with the Treaty of Waitangi.

-Claims process is about the process for submitting a claim, which includes registering and applying for funding.
+Choose Claims process to find out about the process for submitting a claim, which includes registering and applying for funding.

-Tips: We like the Waitangi Tribunal website because it comes from a government organisation, so the information is well-researched and reliable.
-You can tell by the .govt in the web address, and also by scrolling down to the bottom of the page we can see that the website belongs to the Ministry of Justice.
+Tips: We like the Waitangi Tribunal website because it comes from a government organisation.
+If we go to the bottom of the page we can see that the website belongs to the Ministry of Justice.

 This is a good place to look for news and opinions about New Zealand topics in recent times.
 There are speeches, press releases from government departments, and statements from other organisations.